mautic/mautic-documentation/pages/07.Channels/02.Emails/04.Mailer is owner/docs.en.md

 ### How can I override this?

-Since Mautic 3.3 it has been possible to override the global setting on a per-email basis.
+Since [Mautic 3.3][mautic-3.3] it has been possible to override the global setting on a per-email basis.

 There is a switch under the Advanced setting of the email, which allows you to decide whether to take the global mailer as owner setting, or the specified from address, into account.